-It is true, however, that different people have different reasons for wanting to learn a language.
 Some people simply want to be able to say hello and give the impression that they speak the language.
 If that is the case, then to focus on a few key sentences and phrases is probably quite useful.
 However, if the goal is to be able to participate comfortably in conversations, or understand what people are saying around you in the workplace, if the goal is to gain that kind of comprehension, then you have to focus on your passive vocabulary.

 I’m not saying you have to know every word in the dictionary, but you need a substantial vocabulary, and it doesn’t matter whether you only count words as word families or whether you count every occurrence of the word the way we do at LingQ.
 It’s arbitrary.
 I have compared pursuing passive vocabulary to dogs pursuing the mechanical rabbit in dog races.
 It’s something that you pursue as a measurable goal, in order to build up that familiarity with the language through massive listening and reading.